-One professor in particular showed the second-year history major how much Kaylee could help shape the college thanks to an important research project.
+One professor in particular showed the history major how much Kaylee could help shape the college thanks to an important research project.

-“It was an amazing opportunity to learn about his life here and after Franklin College, and we got to compile that information together for a public monument dedicated to him in Griz Park.” – Seabolt
+“It was an amazing opportunity to learn about his life here and after Franklin College, and we got to compile that information together for a public monument dedicated to him in Grizzly Park.” – Seabolt

 “Dr. Clark-Wiltz really showed me that I am at the right place, doing the right thing, and I don’t think I’ve ever had that kind of validation before I came to Franklin.” – Seabolt

 Here at Franklin, we reach our goals faster when we work together.
 Come see how Franklin College can help you relentlessly pursue your passions.
 Schedule your Franklin College tour today.